PierreIsCoding/sdiy/Quantizer/README.md

 - Trigger output.
 Every time an incomming cv-signal gets quantized to a new signal the trigger out sends a pulse for external envelope generators etc.
 - A "Sample and Hold" mode.
 When a jack is inserted into the clock input the device goes automatically into S&H mode.
 In this mode the quantizer only outputs a new quantized value after receiving the next clock pulse.
 - Add glide to the output cv.
 - Change on the fly how the module receives bipolar and unipolar input cv-signals.
+  - Uni-polar: 0V to +5V.
+  - Bi-polar: -3.5V to +5V.
 - The leds represent piano keys.

 ## Attention